 where n is the density value per square meter for a given taxon.
 The resulting matrix of benthic invertebrates at the LTU level of identification (20 reaches by 64 taxa) was then used for analysis.
 Functional feeding groups (FFG) were assigned using the feeding habits of each taxon as identified in Merritt et al. (2008), and raw density values were used for FFG analyses because sparse or hyper abundant groups were less of a concern with aggregate functional groups.

-During Chla tile collection at the two streams with snails as the dominant scraper, the number of snails (Juga) and cased caddisfly (observed taxa being primarily Uenoidae and Glossosomatidae) on each tile were recorded and then removed before taking chlorophyll readings with a BenthoTorchTM.
+During Chla tile collection at the two streams with snails as the dominant scraper, the number of snails (Juga) and cased caddisfly (observed taxa being primarily Uenoidae and Glossosomatidae) on each tile were recorded and then removed before taking chlorophyll readings with a BenthoTorchTM during both 2017 and 2018 sampling

 Trout Diets

-Trout diets were collected during the post-treatment year.
-Trout diets were collected during three-pass depletion for fish population estimates and were only taken from a subset of fish greater than 80 mm in length.
-Fish were anesthetized and gastric lavaged.
-Stomach contents were evacuated by injecting water into the fish stomach using a piece of small plastic tubing attached to a syringe.
-Diet samples were collected in filter paper and preserved in 95% ethanol for lab processing.
+Trout diets were collected during the post-treatment year (2018) in all five study streams.
+Trout were obtained from fish population estimates surveys that captured all possible fish over three replicated passes through the study reach.
+Diets were then collected from a random subset of 9 to 13 adult (age 1+) fish (greater than 80 mm in length) in the total captured population.
+Fish were anesthetized and stomachs were emptied using gastric lavage, a method by which stomach contents are evacuated by injecting water into the fish stomach (method reference. . . ).
+Diet samples were collected in filter paper and preserved in 95% ethanol for processing in the lab.

-All trout diets were processed (9 to 13 diets per reach) with aquatic invertebrates identified down to the family level and terrestrial invertebrates identified to order.
-Because the number of fish dieted in each reach varied, the average of all fish diets was used.
-The resulting matrix was then filtered for aquatic species and appended to a matrix of 2018 stream benthic invertebrate families (10 reaches by 38 families), producing a matrix of 20 sample units (SU’s) by 40 families consisting of both fish diets and benthic samples.
+All trout diets were processed (9 to 13 diets per reach) with aquatic invertebrates identified to the family level and terrestrial invertebrates identified to order.
+Because the number of fish dieted in each reach varied, the average (rather than total) of all fish diets was used for analysis.
+The resulting matrix of diet data was then filtered for aquatic species and appended to a matrix of 2018 stream benthic invertebrate diet data in each of the same reaches (10 reaches by 38 families) with the same level of taxonomic identification (to family), producing an overall matrix of 20 sample units (SU’s) by 40 families consisting of both fish diets and benthic samples.
 Singleton taxa were then removed to create a matrix of combined diet and benthic families of 20 SU’s by 36 families.
 At this point, the combined matrix was relativized by row maxima to compensate for the difference between benthic sampling—measured in density per m2—and fish diets.

 Data Analysis